NoelTimVsu/NoTiCall/frontend/README.md

 ```
 ## Using Shadcn and Lucide-React

-Using Sahdcn compoent libary to apply the model default style from TailwindCSS in this project.
-Lucide-React to get the icons from React.
+Using Shadcn component libary to apply the model default styles from TailwindCSS.
+Lucide-React to apply the template icons from React.
 - npx shadcn@latest init
 - npx shadcn@latest add button
 - npm install lucide-react